godpeny/pages/main/src/blog-post.8.md

 # Generalized Linear Models (GLM)
 ## Basics
-in statistics, a generalized linear model is a flexible generalization of ordinary linear regression.
+A generalized linear model is a flexible generalization of ordinary linear regression.
 The GLM generalizes linear regression by allowing the linear model to be related to the response variable via a link function and by allowing the magnitude of the variance of each measurement to be a function of its predicted value.
-in a generalized linear model, each outcome $y$ of the dependent variables is assumed to be generated from a particular distribution in an exponential family, a large class of probability distributions that includes the normal, binomial, Poisson and gamma distributions, among others.
+In a generalized linear model, each outcome $y$ of the dependent variables is assumed to be generated from a particular distribution in an exponential family, a large class of probability distributions that includes the normal, Bernoulli, binomial, Poisson and gamma distributions, among others.

 ## Exponential Family
-an exponential family is a parametric set of probability distributions of a certain form, specified below.
+An exponential family is a parametric(finite number of parameters) set of probability distributions of a certain form.
-this special form is chosen formathematical convenience, includingthe enabling of the user to calculateexpectations, covariances usingdifferentiation based on some usefulalgebraic properties, as well as forgenerality, as exponential familiesare in a sense very natural sets ofdistributions to consider.
+This special form is chosen for mathematical convenience, including the enabling of the user to calculate expectations, covariances using differentiation based on some useful algebraic properties, as well as forgenerality, as exponential familiesare in a sense very natural sets ofdistributions to consider.
 $$
 {\displaystyle \ f_{X}\!\left(x\ {\big |}\ \theta \right)=h(x)\ \exp {\bigl [}\ \eta (\theta )\cdot T(x)-A(\theta )\ {\bigr ]}\ }
 $$